 The person receiving the entry will need to go to the Help Table and (1) fill out an entry form, (2) sign the waiver, (3) pay the $5 transfer fee, and (4) show your email giving them the entry.

 Yes!
-You can register at Packet Pickup on Friday, September 24th.
-You can also register on Saturday, September 25th from 5:30 AM until 6:30 AM at The Commons in downtown Columbus.
+You can register at Packet Pickup on Friday, September 25th.
+You can also register on Saturday morning, September 26th from 5:30 AM until 6:30 AM at The Commons in downtown Columbus.
 Please go to the HELP TABLE to register.

 Late fees apply to race weekend registration.
 Register prior to race weekend and save!
 (See registration prices at this link.)

 You can confirm your entry on our website here.

 While discouraged for safety and awareness reasons, they are allowed.
 Please do not put them on until mile 1, and please take them off the last mile of your race so you can hear instruction and encouragement on the course.
 Since it will be impossible for us to enforce these guidelines, we ask that participants self-police this … especially at the starting line, for the sake of the safety and courtesy of all participants.